 It’s also worth stating here what Death Cafe is not:

-• Death Cafe is not a bereavement support or grief counselling setting.
+• Death Cafe is not a bereavement support or grief counselling setting (although our conversations often touch our griefs).
 Death Cafe doesn’t work for people who, for whatever reason, aren’t able to discuss death comfortably and openly.
 There are many projects better set up for this.

 • Death Cafes aren’t an opportunity to give people information about death and dying – regardless of how good or important it is.
 Rather we create time to discuss death without expectations.
 For this reason having guest speakers and information materials available is actively discouraged